zblanco/runic/README.md

 step = Runic.step(fn x -> x + 1 end)
 ```

-And since steps are composable, you can connect them together in a workflow:
+And since steps are composable, you can integrate them together in a workflow:

 ```elixir
 workflow = Runic.workflow(